Slicer/Slicer/Docs/user_guide/modules/markups.md

 - Glyph Size: Set control point glyph size relative to the screen size (if `absolute` button is not pressed) or as an absolute size (if `absolute` button is depressed).
 - Text Scale: Label size relative to screen size.
 - Interaction handles:
-  - Visibilty: check `Visible` to enable translation/rotation/scaling of the entire markups in slice and 3D views with an interactive widget.
+  - Visibility: check `Visible` to enable translation/rotation/scaling of the entire markups in slice and 3D views with an interactive widget.
   - Translate, Rotate, Scale: enable/disable adjustment types.
   - Size: size of the handles (relative to the application window size).
 - Advanced: